brandonbaker40/blocbuster/README.md

 Materialize CSS: I'm comfortable with this library and find it a suitable alternative to others like Bootstrap.

 **Any trade-offs?**

 I don't like to use third-party gems if I can help it.
-I've used Ruby's `Net:HTTP` module provided but found configuring the HTTParty gem for this project to be easier.
+I've used Ruby's `Net:HTTP` module but found configuring the HTTParty gem for this project to be easier.

 **Anything you left out?**

 I met all the minimums.
 Autocomplete, which was not a required feature, is only implemented locally.
 Autocomplete will only scan for tv show titles that already appear on the page.

 **What you might do differently if you had more time to spend on the project?**